FaceAssure On-Browser | Getting Started

 }

-• Our custom field rlt contains information based on the return format claim of the original request: Return Format is true if the end-user satisfies the constraints laid out in the request payload’s age, cfd, liv claims.
+• Our custom field rlt contains information based on the return format claim of the original request.

 Given a response payload claims, here’s a snippet that verbosely demonstrates what we do to sign our response JWT: